 - Child care hours will be approved for no more than five (5) days per week, for less than thirty (30) hours per week, and when the need precludes the supervision of the child(ren). - If the family is residing in a shelter, the parent may be approved for child care while attending appointments or activities necessary to comply with shelter participation requirements, with appropriate documentation. - If CHS is unable to make a reasonable assessment of need or eligibility based upon the documentation submitted, child care services may be denied or terminated.

-By signing below, I certify that I have reviewed, understand, and agree to the requirements li sted within this d locument.
+By signing below, I certify that I have reviewed, understand, and agree to the requirements listed within this document.

-Parent/Guardian Name (PRINT):

-Parent/Guardian Signature: Date:

 Rev. 1/2025